dev0T/myMediaList/README.md

 ## How it works?

 Whenever you watch or want to remember some kind of media you watch/read, add it to the database with a comment!
 You can also add your favorite characters to medias you already added to the database.

+# Citations

+React-Router and React-Bootstrap were used.
+Some code for the components were used as boilerplate to the current ones, example: The form components were implemented from the code provided for the For row in the react-bootstrap documentation.